12 Tips for Visiting Disney World on a Budget

 DO visit during non-peak times

 Holidays, while festive, are a disaster when it comes to crowds and cash.
 Halloween, Thanksgiving, Christmas, New Year’s, Spring Break, basically all of summer—avoid them if you can.
 Single-park admission prices during peak times begin at $117 pre-tax ($159 between Christmas and New Year’s), whereas if you visit during a “Value” window, rates stabilize at $109.
-Mid-January to March and late August through early October usually provide the best deals.
-And, of course, visiting during the week is FAR cheaper than on a weekend (especially Saturdays, which jump up to $125 during the summer and $139 come fall).
+Mid-January to early March and late August through the end of September usually provide the best deals.
+And, of course, visiting during the week is FAR cheaper than on a weekend (especially Saturdays, which jump up to $128+ during the summer and $139 come fall).
 This calendar can help you track costs and see which days Disney designates as “Peak” verses “Value.”

 DO shop around